 6. Personal hygiene

 Combat One’s Tactical Bath is the perfect option for cold weather camping cleanliness.
 Since it will be far too cold to get wet, you need a solution for getting clean that won’t put you at risk for frostbite or hypothermia.
-Combat One’s Tactical Bath Wipes will help you remove bacteria from your skin without soap and water.
+Combat One’s Tactical Bath Wipes will help you keep your skin clean without soap and water.

 If you will also be hunting for your food while you are camping, these wipes can help you clean up after skinning and cleaning your food.
-Animals are covered in bacteria that could cause disease, and you need to be able to get rid of that bacteria on your skin.
+Animals are covered in bacteria that could cause disease, and you need to be able to keep your skin clean.
 It isn’t convenient to carry around soap, clean water, and a towel, but Combat One’s wipes are lightweight and easy to carry.
 Hand sanitizer isn’t a good option while hunting and camping either, which makes Combat One Tactical Bath one of the most important items in your pack.

 7. Knife or multi-tool